aucloud/go-swarm/README.md

 Features:

-- Creates new Swarm Cluters given a `Clusterfile` as input.
+- Creates new Swarm Cluster given a Terraform `Clusterfile` as input.
 - Retrives information about Swarm Clsuters.
 - Join new workers or managers to an existing Swarm Cluster.
 - Assigning Swarm Labels based on underlying VM Node labels.
-- Add-hoc adding new worker or manager nodes
+- Add-hoc adding new worker or manager nodes.
-- Draining Swarm nodes
+- Draining Swarm nodes.
-- Removing Swarm ndoes
+- Removing Swarm ndoes.

 ## Install